FauxFaux/fapt/README.md

 is GPLv2, so you must distribute the code under the GPLv2.

-Consuming the produced data file does not count as "linking", so you are free to use whatever license you want for the consumed data.
+Consuming the produced data file does not count as "linking", so you are free to use whatever license you want for the tool consuming the data.